jacobstanley/purescript-jack/README.md

     main
   ) where

-import Control.Monad.Eff (Eff)
-import Control.Monad.Eff.Console (CONSOLE)
-import Control.Monad.Eff.Random (RANDOM)
+import Effect (Effect)

 import Jack.Runner (jackMain)

 import Prelude

-main :: forall e.
-Eff ("random" :: RANDOM, "console" :: CONSOLE | e) Unit main =
+main :: Effect Unit
+main =
   jackMain [
     -- List all the modules which contain property tests here, for this